aannenko/MemoryCacheExtensions/README.md

 ```

 `MemoryCacheExtensions` uses reflection to build a few delegates which, when built, allow you to tap into `MemoryCache` internals and efficiently retrieve current keys.

+The unit test covering `GetKeys()` is an indicator of whether this extension method still works with the used version of `Microsoft.Extensions.Caching.Memory`.